http://WhatisTaxed.com: Data-mining the Tax Code

 Result: Section 861 is The Law Sec.
 861 is the law.

 Sec.
-861 is the code which is to be used for all three of the individuals having the income tax imposed upon them, but what about the "individual"?
+861 is the code which must be used for all three of the individuals having the income tax imposed upon them, but what about just the "individual"?

 26USC* AND "individual" AND "united states" AND "taxable income"